15 Top Venture Capital Firms Investing in E-Commerce

 Pre-seed and Seed VC Firms in E-Commerce

-Pre-seed and seed funding are the earliest forms of capital, intended to help you turn an idea into a minimum viable product and find initial market fit.
-Among the many seed stage venture capital firms, you might consider approaching Ascend, which is highly active in pre-seed, or consumer-focused firms like Silicon Road Ventures and MAGIC Fund.
+Pre-seed and seed funding is typically the first institutional capital you'll raise, designed to help you validate your concept and build a minimum viable product.
+Among the many seed stage venture capital firms, you might consider approaching Ascend, Silicon Road Ventures, or Boston Seed Capital.

 Early Stage VC Firms in E-Commerce